MIDDLE SCHOOL GUIDANCE

 The advisory program at SHPA joins together students of each grade level as peers for mentoring opportunities and organizational support (i.e. helping organize lockers/planners, prepare for test) in a structured social setting.
 This program also focuses on character development by challenging students to improve themselves in all aspects of life; social, emotional, and academic.
 When appropriate, these activities are separated by gender.
 Our advisory program supports students through Middle School while preparing them for the challenges of high school.

-School counseling is provided by the Adler Institute.
+School counseling is provided by a counseling team at Seven Hills and a partnership with Adler Graduate students.
 With knowledge and skills needed to provide competent counseling in K-12 school settings, counseling services include direct counseling services, guidance counseling services,targeted services, and specific programming.

 SHPA uses SEARCH techniques to help our students develop positive relationships.
 Founded in Minnesota, the Search Institute studies and works to strengthen those important developmental relationships and organic assets that help young people acquire the psychological and social skills essential for success in education and in life.
 The beginning of this skill development is found in their relationships with parents, family members, friends, peers, with staff members in their schools and programs, and with caring adults in their neighborhoods and communities.
 We focus on nurturing the positive qualities that influence adolescent development and helping them to become caring, responsible, and productive adults who are resilient.